 The issues identified through screening have been addressed.
 It is not felt that an EQIA will illustrate any further equality issues with the plan.
-Areas identified for screening have been set out at the table on pages 18 - 21.
+The annual Business Plan will also be equality screened (the Plans and screening are reviewed by our Senior Leadership Team and approved by the Board).